mukeshsoni/react-photo-grid/README.md

 This component shows images in a neat square (or whatever dimensions you want) grid.
 Acts like facebooks image grids.
 Switches between two modes randomly (small images on right or bottom).

+The component tries to figure out the best image to show as the main image (based on their dimensions).

 ![How it looks](https://farm8.staticflickr.com/7484/15736005117_57154548cc.jpg "How it looks")

 #Usage